takehiro-code/data-structures-algorithm/README.md

 ### Valgrind setup on WSL:

-The software to perform memory leak check. follow the following instruction to install Valgrind on WSL.
+The software to perform memory leak check.
+Execute the following command to install Valgrind on WSL.

-**Steps 1 to 6 may not be necessary...**

-1. Install the latest version from https://valgrind.org/downloads/current.html.
-Simply, execute on WSL: `wget https://sourceware.org/pub/valgrind/valgrind-3.17.0.tar.bz2`

-2. On the WSL root directory to extract the folder: `tar -xvjf valgrind-3.17.0.tar.bz2`

-3. To configure, execute:

-`cd valgrind-3.17.0` (go to the folder)

-`./configure`

-4. On the same directory, execute: `make`

-5. `make check`

-6. Install Valgrind, `sudo make install`

-For more detail, see https://stackoverflow.com/questions/40355474/valgrind-does-not-work-with-wsl.

-7. `sudo apt install valgrind`
+`sudo apt install valgrind`

 Then you can run the program with memory check e.g.: